GalVeks/genai.python-bot/README.md

-Greetings to our firs GenAI step
+Greetings to our first GenAI step